bvm-org/bvm/docs/bvm.md

 popularity of these VMs, there seem to be relatively few register-based VMs.
 There are several reasons for this:

-1. The only reason hard CPUs have registers is as a means of identifying locations which are valid holders of operands.
+1. The only reason hardware-CPUs have registers is as a means of identifying locations which are valid holders of operands.
 With a software CPU, you don't have this restriction: the operands can come from anywhere.

-2. Hard CPUs have a limited number of registers.
-Hard CPU registers are special high-performance locations.
+2. Hardware CPUs have a limited number of registers.
+Hardware CPU registers are special high-performance locations.
 In a modern CPU, a *register* is actually an abstracted location as each register will exist many times over at most stages within the CPU's pipeline (assuming it's a pipelined design).
 With a software CPU, as you're not implementing a chip, you don't have this limitation.
 It then seems perverse to inflict the issues of register-spilling and management onto any compiler targeting your architecture when there's no hardware-based reason to have a limited number of registers.
 Having an unbounded number of registers in a VM would complicate the instruction set format as the format to indicate which registers are operands would become a little involved.
 Some register-based VMs such as Parrot make the argument that they can simply map their virtual registers to hardware registers.
-This is true, but complicates implementations of the VM on different architectures with different numbers and types of hard registers.
-Furthermore, given the evidence of the speed of well optimised stack-based VMs such as the JVM, it would seem a register-based VM is not a necessary precondition of a well-performing VM.
+This is true, but complicates implementations of the VM on different architectures with different numbers and types of hardware registers.
+Furthermore, given the evidence of the speed of well optimised stack-based VMs such as the JVM, it would seem a register-based VM is not a necessary precondition for a well-performing VM.

 3. Stack-based instruction sets tend to have better code density.
 This is definitely true if you just count *instructions per object-file byte* as all instructions take operands implicitly from the stack(s), thus operands are not indicated in the instruction stream.
-However, stack machines do have to include instructions for manipulating the stack to make sure the operands are in the correct location for upcoming instructions.
+However, stack machines do have to include instructions for manipulating the stack to make sure the operands are in the correct order on the stack for upcoming instructions.
 Good compilers can minimise the use of these instructions though you will never eliminate them entirely.
-However, even with a modest sprinkling of such instructions, this is fewer bytes lost to arrange operands than with register-based VMs where every single instruction explicitly indicates its operands.
+However, even with a modest sprinkling of such instructions, this is fewer bytes lost to manipulating the stack than bytes lost with register-based CPUs where every single instruction explicitly indicates its operands.
 In a world of mobile devices where bandwidth can often be limited and data transfer billed, this seems a worthwhile concern.

 If we thus decide that stack-based designs are at least more elegant and possibly offer a few advantages (whilst requiring optimisation